How To Read Chord Charts In 7 Easy Steps

 And as always, if you feel you learned something here today & would like to leave me a review, I’d highly appreciate it.

-Thanks again & until next time, take care.
+Thanks again & until our next guitar lesson, take care.